SharePoint/sp-dev-training-spfx-web-parts/Lab.md

           });
         ```

-1. Go back to the browser to test your changes.
-The browser should have refreshed the changes you made.
+1. Save your changes.
+In a second or two the browser should automatically refresh so that you can test them.
 1. Click the **Learn More** button.

     Notice the button triggers a JavaScript alert displaying the message you added in the above code.